Learning

 is?

-Wouldn’t it be nice to know what you know?
-Often it seems the ground is ever shifting, the “fundamentals” doesn’t mean the same thing across different contexts – depending on where you’re operating on what sub-set or overlapping set and most importantly who you ask.
+Often it seems the ground is ever shifting, the “fundamentals” doesn’t mean the same thing across different contexts – depending on where you’re operating on what sub-set or overlapping set and who you ask.

 The meta question.. what should I be working on?

 Is worthy of serious consideration.
-Answering it seems to be nearly an accidental discovery via iterative experiements.
+Answering it seems to be nearly an accidental discovery via iterative experiements… and seemingly luck.
 You explore and most likely you’re going to fail.
-There is no royal road to geometry indeed.